 Jim Renacci on Health Care

-In order to reduce health care costs we must increase
+In order to reduce health care costs we must increase competition.

 America's health care system is plagued by a constant stream of frivolous lawsuits that result in an unnecessary inflation of health care costs.
 Tort reform would help curb the number of junk lawsuits filed against doctors.